jackanderson12/CardioVisible/README.md

 This app is not intended for commercial use and is primarily for educational and testing purposes.
 It might not reflect best practices for production-level applications.

+## Support

+Check out the support page under the wiki tab for more instructions on how to get the best support for any issues.

 ---

 Enjoy exploring CardioVisible!
 Your feedback and contributions are what make these experiments valuable.
 Let's learn and grow together in this exciting field of iOS development!